kusamaxi/polkacli/README.md

 # polkacli
-Simple bash aliases for easy installation of polkadot node for Kusama network
+Simple bash aliases for easy installation of polkadot node for Kusama network.

 ## Requirements
 1. Add new user, set password, add sudo rights and login to that user